 Zaman Khan, president of Hangu press club told PPF that the Qasmi was attacked for just asking the question, he demanded action against the accused.

 Mubarak Ali, Director News of Khyber TV and Daily Khyber told PPF that harassment of Esar ul Haq Qasmi is an attack on free press, and proper action should be taken.

 However, Asif Bahadur, the District Police Officer (DPO) of Hangu told PPF that blamed journalists for taunting the number of workers involved in the long march and said: “We cannot file the FIR”.

 Following the attack on Qasmi, journalists of Hangu have announced a boycott of reporting.
 Khyber Pakhtunkhwa Union of Journalists has announced its support to the journalist community of Hangu and demanded IG and Chief Minister Khyber Pakhtunkhwa to take notice and strict action, Minute Mirror reported.

 A week ago, on November 23, 2022 Saifullah Khan, a freelance investigative journalist was threatened by Members of National Assembly of Pakistan Tehreek-e-Insaf (PTI) – Deedar Khan and Abdul Ghaffar Shah – for questioning regarding the mysterious fire at Tehsil Management Administration’s office during a press conference in Kohistan, Khyber Pakhtunkhwa.

 Saifullah told PPF that he is working on an investigative story regarding the Tehsil Management Administration’s office, which was mysteriously burnt.
 He said that according to the media report it was a short circuit but he wants to dig for the truth.

-“During a presser, I questioned: “How does the office of the Tehsil Management Administration burn?”.
+“During a presser, I questioned: “How the office of the Tehsil Management Administration burn?”.
 Instead of responding to the question, the official felt that it was a personal attack and threatened me for consequences”, Khan added.